 For research question RQ4, we examine the performance of our four PQSD models and the baseline model when less (or more) query suggestions are returned by varying the cut-off N from 5 to 15.
-We show the MRR and α -nDCG scores in Figure 3 as tested on the AOL log, as before.
+We show the MRR and α -nDCG scores in Fig. 3 as tested on the america online (AOL) log, as before.